 My daughter went to two different birthday parties on the same weekend, and while I love kids parties and my daughter being invited to celebrate with her friends, there was something that made me VERY SAD.

 Both of the birthday cakes were covered in brightly colored icing that was dyed with artificial colors.
 Perhaps I shouldn’t have been surprised.
 Almost every bakery makes their cakes with a lot of artificial colors and other horrible ingredients.
 Have you seen the ingredients in those cakes at Walmart?
-Or Costco?

 This is a typical supermarket cake ingredient list – seven artificial colors in one cake… (Not to mention the horrible additives, I didn’t highlight this time)

 This list of ingredients is insane.
 While almost every ingredient in that cake is awful, I’m putting the focus here on artificial colors.

 I don’t eat artificial colors or allow them in my daughter’s diet at all.
 I have ZERO tolerance for artificial dyes.
 This may sound extreme – but there are so many reasons why we shouldn’t be eating them, especially children.